joeshirey/JSRepoAnalysis/docs/TECHNICAL_DESIGN.md

     *   Using a `ThreadPoolExecutor` to clone or update the repositories in parallel.
     *   Dynamically determining the default branch of each repository by calling `git remote show` and parsing the output.
 This makes the cloning process more robust and avoids errors when a repository's default branch is not named `main`.

 *   **`tools/code_processor.py`**: The `CodeProcessor` class is the heart of the application.
 It is responsible for orchestrating the analysis of a single file.
 It manages the entire lifecycle of a file's analysis, from fetching Git metadata to calling the external analysis API and finally saving the result.
 It supports the lazy initialization of the BigQuery repository, which means that the connection to the database is only established when it is actually needed.
+It also provides an `analyze_file_only` method for quick, database-free analysis and a `categorize_file_only` method for product categorization.

 *   **`tools/`**: This directory contains the core logic of the application, which is separated into a set of distinct and reusable modules.
     *   **`git_file_processor.py`**: The `GitFileProcessor` class uses the `git` command-line tool via the `subprocess` module to extract a rich set of metadata about a file, including its last commit date, commit history, and a direct link to the file on GitHub.